cyruslk/Modem_clicker/logs.md

 # 2018-11-08 | 14:31

-I would also like to show here a serie of images/projects that had an impact on my thoughts.
+I would also like to show here a serie of images/projects that had an impact on my thoughts and initiated in a way these modems projects and bots.
 I'll drop them here and explain how they relate to my researches.

 - DISRUPTING THE FLOW